More About This Recipe

 It was long before I really knew how to cook well, but I wanted to bring something good.
 Something homemade and impressive.
 Hey, when you are 21, you are in a constant state of trying to impress, or at least I was.

 Enter fudge.
 I don't know what made me choose it.
 I'd poured over cookbooks and it sounded doable.
 When I made my first batch, I discovered just how easy it was too.
 I made three or four different kinds with different additions like marshmallows and nuts over the course of two days - and I was so proud of it.

 This past weekend, I made the fudge again.
-It was everything I remembered: rich and creamy, easy as can be to make and mouthwateringly good.
+It was everything I remembered: Rich and creamy, easy as can be to make, and mouthwateringly good.
 My kids ate piece after piece.
-We gave some to other family members who dropped by on Monday and they devoured it.
+We gave some to other family members who dropped by and they devoured it.